Roland-Xiao/Psych-supervision/README.md

 ## Author

-Author: Raload-Xiao | Dev-Psychiater
+Author: Roland-Xiao | Dev-Psychiater
 AI-assisted development: Claude Code
 First release on GitHub: 2026

-© 2026 Raload-Xiao
+© 2026 Roland-Xiao
 This project was originally created by the author.
 Please keep attribution when redistributing or modifying.